viethungnguyen890/viethung-jp-nguyen.github.io/_pages/other.md

 ![Group Photo](/images/mcCarthyAward.jpg){: width="300" }

-I had the opportunity to work as a Student Ambassador at the 2024 McCarthy Award for Public Service Event.
+I had the opportunity to work as a Student Ambassador at the [2024 McCarthy Award for Public Service Event](https://usfblogs.usfca.edu/mccarthy/2025/02/14/seeing-the-leo-t-mccarthy-awards-impact/) [(Backup)](/files/mcCarthyAward.html).